 Okay, jokes aside.

-In other words, new technologies are human-centred – that is created to assist human work and eliminate many human errors.
-For AP teams, that error-prone area is processing payments and the entire workflow of invoices – from reception and approval to paying them.
+In other words, new technologies are human-centered.
+They are created to assist human work and eliminate many human errors.
+For AP teams, that error-prone area is processing payments and the entire workflow of invoices – from reception and approval to invoice payment.

 Now let’s go back to our movie example.